ganesh-NB/ganesh-NB/README.md

 ## 📌 Featured Projects
 - [portfolio]() — I have created my personal portfolio website using React and TailwindCSS.
+- [readSphere]() - Intelligent eBook platform that recommends books based on users’ mood and interests using AI-driven suggestions.

 ## 📈 GitHub Stats